-Papon argued during his 1998 trial that he was just a middleman and should not be held accountable.
+emerged from the prison four hours after the ruling.
+A few protesters shouted "Papon, assassin."
+Anti-riot police kept them and journalists at a distance as Papon was quickly driven off by lawyers to his family's villa in the town of Gretz-Armainvilliers, east of Paris.
+Papon's six-month trial and conviction was seen as France's coming to terms with its painful collaboration with Germany.
+He was the most senior official from the pro-Nazi Vichy regime tried for crimes against humanity.
+Papon has said he feels no regret for his wartime acts.
+His lawyer, Varaut, said Wednesday he did not expect Papon to change his mind.
+"It would be unthinkable for him to express a trial that he was just a middleman and should not be held accountable.
 He testified he was not actively aiding the Nazis, but was merely a functionary relaying orders from superiors.
 During the Nazi occupation, Papon was second in command of Bordeaux police and signed orders that led to the deportation of 1,690 Jews from 1942-1944.
 Most were sent to Auschwitz.
 After the war, Papon became Paris police chief in 1958, a post he held until 1967.
 In 1968 he was elected to parliament, and in 1979 became budget minister under President Valery Giscard d'Estaing.
-Papon's wartime record was revealed in 1981. but his trial did not until start 1997.
-Like other senior Vichy officials who evaded justice, Papon was shielded at the highest levels.
-In 1994, then-President Francois Mitterrand admitted in a television interview he intervened to stall the case.
-His lawyers filed a release request this summer, based on a new provision in French law that allows prisoners to be freed if two independent doctors agree they are suffering from a fatal illness, or that their long-term health is jeopardized by imprisonment.
-A court rejected the request July 24, but Papon's lawyers appealed.
-The three-judge panel that freed Papon on Wednesday said several doctors decided his health was "incompatible with his remaining in detention."
+Papon's wartime record was revealed in 1981, but his trial did not start until 1997 Like other senior Vichy officials who evaded justice, Papon was shielded at the highest levels.
+1994, then-President Francois Mitterrand admitted in a television interview he intervened to stall the case.
+His lawyers filed a release request this summer, based on a new provision in French law that allows prisoners to be freed if two independent doctors agree they are suffering from a fatal illness, or that their long-term health is jeopardized by impris- A court rejected the request July 24, but Papon's lawyers appealed.
+The three-judge panel that freed Papon on Wednesday said several doctors decided his health was "incompatible with his remaining in detention.
 French President Jacques Chirac had previously turned down three requests to pardon Papon.
 Though Chirac did not comment Wednesday, his center-right government expressed its disapproval of Papon's release.
-"We "A man who committed such grave crimes against the Jewish people and humanity ought to end his days in jail."
-Michael Melchior Deputy foreign minister of Israel believed that his continued imprisonment was necessary, taking into account the seriousness of the charges against him," said Justice Minister Dominique Perben.
-Lawyers said Papon will not be subjected to any surveillance but will have to inform a judge when he leaves his residence, an elegant but decaying mansion outside of Paris.
-The Paris prosecutor's office said it will not appeal the court's decision to free him, judicial officials said.
-2002 career fair OUSINESS thursday september 19 6:00 pm -8:30 pm Undergraduate seniors, second-year MBAs, MS in Accountancy students (attire is business formal) friday september 20 10:00 am -2:00 pm All students regardless of degree, major, college, or year (attire is business casual) joyce center north dome (hockey rink side), enter gate 3
+"A man who committed such grave crimes against the Jewish people and humanity ought to end his days in jail."
+Michael Melchior Deputy foreign minister of Israel believed that his continued imprisonment was necessary, taking into account the seriousness of the charges against him,' said Justice Minister Dominique Perhen.
+Lawyers said Papon will not be subjected to any surveillance but will have to inform a judge when he leaves his residence, an elegant but decaying mansion outside of The Paris prosecutor's office said it will not appeal the court's decision to free him, judicial offithursday september 19 6:00 pm -8:30 pm Undergraduate seniors, second-year MBAs, MS in Accountancy students (attire is business formal) friday september 20 10:00 am - 2:00 pm All students regardless of degree, major, college, or year (attire is business casual) joyce center north dome hockey rink side), enter gate 3